queelius/aperture/ALGEBRAIC_EXPRESSIONS.md

 # Algebraic expressions

 When we evaluate an expression the result is another expression.
+This expression should be self-evaluating, e.g., `(eval (number 1))` evaluates to the expression `(number 1)`.

+There are many expressions that are self-evaluating: numbers, Booleans, closures, and so on.
+We seek one additional self-evaluating expression.

 Since these expressions represent values, they may be combined and operated on, in both the host language and in the hosted language.